Shadertech/UE5NiagaraComputeExample/README.md

 2. Copy the plugin folder into the `Plugins` directory of your Unreal Engine project.
 3. Rebuild project files from your  .uproject
 3. Enable the plugin within your project settings via the Plugins menu.
+4. Configure boids parameters through Compute Example Settings inside Project Settings.
+You can play with the values there even in runtime.

 ## Contributing